-Chronic obstructive pulmonary disease (COPD) is one of the most prevalent disease in the world.
-Furthermore, the number of individuals affected has grown since the 1980s and this increase is expected to continue during the next 20 years (GOLD 2001).
-COPD is characterized by intermittent acute exacerbations associated with worsening symptoms and lung function.
-These acute exacerbations contribute considerably to mortality and diminished quality of life.[1]
-Several etiologic factors alone or in combination may cause exacerbations of COPD.
-In 50%-70% of acute exacerbations of COPD, the pathophysiological basis is usually infectious.[2]
+Chronic obstructive pulmonary disease (COPD) is one of the most prevalent diseases in the world.
+Furthermore, the number of individuals affected has grown since the 1980s and this increase is expected to continue during the next 20 years.
+[1] COPD is characterized by intermittent acute exacerbations associated with worsening symptoms and lung function.
+These acute exacerbations contribute considerably to mortality and diminished quality of life.
+[2]

-COPD is a heterogeneous disease defined by a chronic inflammation of the bronchial tree, bronchial hyperreactivity, mucus hypersecretion, irreversible degeneration of lung tissue and poorly reversible airway obstruction.
-Tobacco is the most important risk factor for development of COPD complemented by other environmental factors.[3]
-The disease is characterized by frequent exacerbations, which acute contribute to an accelerated decline of the lung function.[4]
-The exacerbations are characterized acute increase by of dyspnoea, cough and appearance of purulent sputum.
-It is well established that the frequency of exacerbations increases with reduction of forced expiratory volume in 1 s (FEV1).[5]
-The exacerbations exert a negative influence on the quality of life of patients with COPD[1] and often lead to hospitalization, higher rates of morbidity and mortality.[6,7] COPD exacerbation is a strong marker of death, the 5-y mortality being up to 50% .[7,8]
+COPD is a heterogeneous disease defined by a chronic inflammation of the bronchial tree, bronchial hyper reactivity, mucus hyper secretion, irreversible degeneration of lung tissue and poorly reversible airway obstruction.
+Tobacco is the most important risk factor for development of COPD complemented by other environmental factors.
+[3] The disease is characterized by acute frequent exacerbations, contribute to an accelerated decline of the lung function.
+[4] The exacerbations are characterized by acute increase dyspnoea, cough and appearance purulent sputum.
+It is well established that the frequency of exacerbations increases with reduction of forced expiratory volume in 1 s (FEV1).
+[5] The exacerbations exert a negative influence on the quality of life of patients with COPD2 and often lead to hospitalization, higher rates of morbidity and mortality.
+[6,7] COPD exacerbation is a strong marker of death, the 5-year mortality being up to 50%.
+[8] Most exacerbations are caused by infections in the bronchial tree with bacteria and/or virus.
+Several studies have shown that bacteria are implicated in 50-70% of the exacerbations and that Streptococcus pneumoniae), pneumoniae (S. Haemophilus influenza (H. influenzae), Moraxella catarrhalis (M. catarrhalis) and Pseudomonas aeruginosa (P. aeruginosa) are the most frequently isolated bacteria.
+[9-12]

 Several potential contributions of bacterial infection to the etiology, pathogenesis and clinical course of COPD can be identified.
 Three classes of pathogens have been implicated as causing AECOPD by infecting the lower respiratory tract: respiratory viruses, atypical bacteria, and aerobic Gram-positive and Gram-negative bacteria.
 The relative contributions of these three different classes of pathogens may change depending on the severity of the underlying obstructive airway disease.
-Such changes may also happen within a class, especially for bacterial pathogens.[9]
-In last decade with the increasing use of fiber optic bronchoscopy, newer sampling methods like trachea bronchial aspirated sample (TBAS), bronchoalveolar lavage fluid (BALF), and protected specimen brushing (PSB) have emerged.[10]
+Such changes may also happen within a class, especially for bacterial pathogens.

+[13] In last decade with the increasing use of fiber optic bronchoscopy, newer sampling methods like trachea bronchial aspirated sample (TBAS), Broncho alveolar lavage fluid (BALF), and protected specimen brushing (PSB) have emerged.
+[14] This has renewed interest in the area of bacteria and COPD, and this should lead to a precise delineation of the contribution of bacterial infection to the disease.
+[15]